Kanban-Zai/kanban-zai-version-1.0/core.md

 ## CORE PRINCIPLES

-* TRUST
-* CONSENSUS
+* TRUST, CONSENSUS and OBJECTIVITY
-* FEEDBACK
+* VISIBILITY, EVIDENCE and PRIORITY
-* DISCIPLINE
+* FEEDBACK, DISCIPLINE, CONSITIENCY

+Development can be a very subjective world as it brings together people from, many, different walks of life.
+A software development execution team (S.D.E) no longer contains only software developers ( and has not for a long time now).
+Different people have different ideas, and this is a good thing but the responsibility of an S.D.E is to execute one idea.
+A collection of ideas is not useful at execution time.

+Getting to that one idea can be very tricky sometimes.

 ## GETTING STARTED

-It is probably not worth implementing any form of management process if you are 3 or less in a team, but if your team has outside influences in any form it's probably worth considering.

-There are some core immutable principles your team need to take on-board, without which you are not doing Kanban-Zai.

-  * VISIBILITY  - this is an important factor in trust, consenus and feedback.
-However you communicate, what needs to be achieved should be visible to all team members.
-There should be one source of truth for the work ahead.
-This means no personal task lists.
-  * OBJECTIVITY - Personal opinion does not matter.
-A consensus of opinions does.
-  * EVIDENCE    - There should be evidence compelling the team to start a peice of work and evidence to compel the team to cease that peice of work.
-  * PRIORITY    - All things can be done as long as they are prioritized.
-When deadlines are required priority defines what is descoped.
-  * CONSISTENCY -
-  * RESPECT -
-  * TEAM NORMS  - Your team's standard operational settings.
+To get started, just choose to implement Kanban-Zai.
+Run with the default settings for a while.
+See how it goes. if you need to change something then run a deviation meeting and extend your implementation.

 ## EXTEND

 The formal process for extending Kanban-Zai is by running a deviation.
 This is the one and only meeting Kanban-Zai enforces.
-Run monthly, unless there is 100% consensus against it.
+Run monthly, unless there is a full consensus against it.
 You dont have to change settings in a deviation but it provides a regular opportunity for anyone to do so.

 Via a deviation you may change the team Norms and settings.